bjatkin/minesweeper/README.md

 ## bugs
   - [ ] when clicking the pause button in the upper right corner you end up clicking through it to flip tiles
+  - [x] numbers on locked tiles are white so you can't see them
   - [x] the dog board layout is broken
   - [x] fix the weird double click bug
   - [x] when starting map you can acidently end up freezing the 'safe' tile, preventing any files from being flipped